She Loves Biscotti

 How to remove the skins

 • The first method involves wrapping the warm hazelnuts in a clean tea towel for 5-10 minutes.
-Then, use the towel to rub them together.
-This creates friction which causes them to lose their skins.
+Then, use a tea towel to rub them together.
+This creates friction which causes them to lose their skin.

-• The second method involves placing the nuts in a bowl; cover with another bowl and shake.
+• The second method involves placing the nuts in a bowl, covering them with another bowl and shake.

-• Add a pinch of and enjoy as a snack or use store to be used at a later date.
+• Add a pinch of and enjoy as a snack or use store to be used later.

 Notes